HL7/fhir-exchange-routing-ig/input/pages/specification.md

 The originator system then initiates a RESTful exchange (for example, a GET method to retrieve a FHIR resource) that is transmitted to the destination's public FHIR service address.

 **Step 3.
-The exchange is received by the Inbound Gateway intermediary**
+The exchange is received by the inbound gateway intermediary**

 The intermediary receives the request on behalf of the destination.
 The sections below describe multiple approaches for constructing the destination's public FHIR service address, but in all cases its URL resolves to a destination-specific location at the intermediary.